saleco/codility-lessons/README.md

-# Codility excercises tested with jUnit
+# Codility excercises tested with jUnit / Mockito

 This is a list of lessons provided by Codility for programmers to train their algorithms ability